 The UK Biobank study also had a younger baseline with a mean age of 65.1, compared to 69.1 for the Rotterdam study.
 Licher said, “The combination of stronger genetic predisposition and an older age at baseline may have had detrimental consequences for people at high genetic risk in the Rotterdam study regarding dementia, irrespective of their modifiable risk factor profile.”

-We provide specialized dementia care in a secured neighborhood.
-Contact us to learn more about admission to West Hartford Health & Rehabilitation Center.
+Contact us to learn more about admission to West Hartford Health & Rehabilitation Center for specialized dementia care.